marcnol/pyHiM/docs/source/user_guide/pyhim_presentation.md

-# WIP - What is pyHiM ?
+# What is pyHiM ?

 ## Main goals